 Dundee Energy Limited Announces Resignation of Director

-TORONTO, ONTARIO–(Marketwired – April 25, 2017) - Dundee Energy Limited (“Dundee Energy” or the “Company”) (TSX:DEN) announced today that John Cowan has resigned as a director of the Company effective today.
-The board of directors of Dundee Energy would like to thank Mr. Cowan for his contributions to the Company.
+TORONTO, ONTARIO–(Marketwired – May 2, 2017) – Dundee Energy Limited (“Dundee Energy” or the “Company”) (TSX:DEN) announced today that Michael Smith has resigned as a director of the Company effective today.
+The board of directors of Dundee Energy would like to thank Mr. Smith for his contributions to the Company.

 ABOUT THE COMPANY